comp426-2022-spring/a99-lerna/README.md

 # HOW TO RUN APP

 1. run "npm start" in base directory
-2. run "npm build" in /client directory
+2. run "npm start" in /client directory

 # Summary